Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Good coffee filter substitutes include methods to replace a filter and processes where you brew coffee in water, also known as decoction.
 Paper towels, sieves, cheesecloths, and socks can make acceptable filters.
 Cowboy coffee or a variation of it can also make good coffee.

-Don’t panic!
-These coffee filter substitutes can make perfectly acceptable coffee, and you’ll only need items everyone has in their house.
+Don't panic!
+These coffee filter substitutes can produce perfectly acceptable coffee, and you'll only need items that most people have at home.

 If paper towels fall apart or the idea of making coffee with a sock doesn't sound appealing, you can always make coffee the old-fashioned way.